Frequently Asked Questions

 Student illness/ disciplinary issues

-Animal presentation @3:45pm.
+Animal presentation in the afternoon.
 Assist in keeping your students quiet for the presentation.

 Thursday: